School where boy shot teacher reopens with added security

 “There are concerns, of course,” she said.
 “We talked through it.
 His therapist gave me a thumbs-up and said he’s good.”

-Jethro said he still had some concern “it might happen again,” but that the increased security make him feel better.
+Jethro said he still had some concern “it might happen again,” but that the increased security made him feel better.

 “I’m still a little nervous, but I’ve calmed down a lot,” he said.